 Using a NAT gateway increases security, simplifies the VDC architecture, requires only one public IP address, has a fully managed service.
 For example, a NAT gateway can be used to connect private VMs to public repositories, for software updates, or to NTP (Network Time Protocol) servers.
 You can use the IONOS Backup Service for private VMs.
 In this case, the VM does not need to publish any service to the Internet, but only needs to consume services from the Internet.
 Furthermore, the NAT gateway can be configured only to allow access to specific and trusted internet services, protecting the application from malicious public endpoints.

-- Supports TCP, UDP, ICMP, and up to six private networks per NAT gateway.
+- Supported protocols: Supports TCP, UDP, ICMP, and up to six private networks per NAT gateway.

 - Multiple public IP addresses and SNAT rules per NAT gateway.

 - Multiple NAT Gateways per VDC.

 - Individual configuration of multiple NAT rules per listener.

 - Resource Limit: Default resource limit for NAT gateway is set to five per account.
 If more are required, please contact our support.

 The routing table must be modified for private VMs to send traffic to the NAT gateway.
 The default route must point to the NAT gateway or, if this is not possible, a dedicated route must be created for every service or target to be consumed from the Internet.

 If DNS on a VM, which has the default route defined to use the SourceNAT gateway, is required, you must ensure that proper SNAT rules for UDP are in place.
 Failing to do so may result in default DNS resolution not working.